 I spent the morning at a workshop hosted by SPSS (an IBM company) — thanks a bunch for the invitation.
-Marketing analytics sure have changed in the last 20 years since I started using them — sure there’s still regression and logit and discriminant, but there are lots of new tools, too.
+Marketing analytics with SPSS sure have changed in the last 20 years since I started using them — sure there’s still regression and logit and discriminant, but there are lots of new tools, too.

 Today, I’ll give you an overview of the cool new modules and features of SPSS and, over the next couple of days, I’ll provide more details for each one.